MicrosoftDocs/Contribute/Contribute/content/provide-feedback.md

     The feedback control allows you to provide feedback on Microsoft Learn content.
 Your feedback will be evaluated by Microsoft content writers, not product teams.

+    Some content teams may also configure these additional links to appear at the bottom of the feedback control:

-    If you want to leave feedback for the product itself, select **Provide product feedback** at the bottom of the feedback box.
-This link will take you to a platform where you can provide feedback on the product, which is reviewed by the respective product teams.
+    - **Provide product feedback**: This link allows you to provide feedback for the product itself rather than the content.
+Selecting this link will take you to a platform where you can provide feedback on the product, which is reviewed by the respective product teams.

-    The feedback control also offers an optional link to either the product's community site or the Q&A platform.
+    - **Get help**: Depending on how this link is configured, it takes you to either the product's community site or the Q&A platform.
 If you have specific questions and require community assistance, you can use these platforms to get help.

 1. Select **Submit**.